Computer Makes Clicking, Humming, or Screeching Sound

 Backup, backup and backup

-What to do: Get into the habit of backing up your data often, either to an external drive or online.
+Try to get into the habit of backing up your data regularly, either to an external hard drive or to a cloud service.

 Nyau Wai Hoe